SS4A Applicant Eligibility

 Transit Agencies

 Transit districts, authorities, or public benefit corporations that are not operated directly by the State DOT are eligible.
-This includes transit authorities operated by political subdivisions of a State.
+This includes transit authorities operated by a political subdivision of a State.

 Tribal Consortiums